 Ensuring your guinea pigs has plenty of hiding places is essential and another way to take the focus of the loud bangs and flashes of lights caused by fireworks.
-A hiding hole or plush bed will provide hours of comfort and entertainment and once your guinea pigs begin investigating, they will forget all about the strange sounds and lights.
+A hiding corner or Fluffy plush bed will provide hours of comfort and entertainment and once your guinea pigs begin investigating, they will forget all about the strange sounds and lights.

 Saving empty cardboard boxes and cutting holes into them also make great hiding places so they can hide away from the new noises if needed.

 Treating your guinea pig to a new toy or treats is another great way to distract them during bonfire night.
 No guinea pig can resist peeking out to investigate when a new chew stick or wooden chews, appears in their cage.

 Our last guinea pigs were always very afraid of loud noises so we found changing the items in their cage just before the fireworks started worked wonders in distracting them.
 They would spend so long sniffing around every item that the fireworks had usually finished before they had!